alexs2112/TerminalHero/README.md

 - If you have unlocked all 6 companions, you unlock a bonus area of a pond with a magic frog.
   - The frog says random sentences at you in dialogue that sound very wise but are either nonsense or unrelated.
 - I wonder if we should store creatures, encounters, dungeons, areas, all in their own quest packages
+  - We probably don't need factories at all since we are loading every one as _ anyway
   - We probably just don't need the EffectFactory lol
 - Rename draw_sprite to draw_from_rect, rename draw_creature to draw_sprite, handle dest coords better
+- Separate combat log from dialogue log for recording history